Fall 2018 Course Offerings

 Cultures and Communities – LSP 2300/4300.
 Conceived as a service-learning course, the centerpiece here is targeted, engaged research and arts work with Latino/a culture-related organizations in Tompkins County like Cultura!, No más lágrimas, and the Latino Civic Association.
 The core idea is that students will learn while participating in meaningful activities that will enhance arts and culture partnerships.
 Faculty will provide guidelines and resources for students to work within existing projects or to develop their own ideas; community partners will provide networks and planning assistance.
 All students will be asked to develop a comprehensive learning portfolio on their semester’s work.
 Instructor: Debra Castillo.
 MW 2:55 – 4:10.
 Variable 1-3 credit hours depending on level of commitment.

-Representing Racial Encounters/Encountering Racial Representations – LSP 2770 (also ENGL 2770).
-This team-taught course uses literature and popular culture, alongside literary, social, and cultural theory to consider how people from different cultures encounter and experience each other.
-The course explores travel from multiple perspectives, the concept of dark tourism, and the cultural industry of racial representation.
+Representing Racial Encounters/Encountering Racial Representations – LSP 2770 (also ENGL/AMST/ASRC 2770).
+This course uses literature and popular culture, alongside literary, social, and cultural theory to consider how people from different cultures encounter and experience each other.
+The course explores travel and tourism from multiple perspectives including dark, disaster, and eco- tourisms.
+It also examines a history of racial representation, dating to the colonial era, that resonate in twenty-first century depictions of race, class, gender, and other markers of “difference.”
 Designed for the general student population, the course specifically appeals to students traveling abroad, or who in the future will work with diverse communities (for example, students with interests in medicine, law, labor, government, business, the hospitality industry, or in the fields of gender, queer, or ethnic studies).
 The course serves as an introduction to the critical inquiries and scholarly fields of the English department.
-Instructor(s): Ella Diaz and Mukoma wa Ngugi.
-MWF 10:10 – 11:00.
+Instructor(s): Ella Diaz and Mukoma Wa Ngugi.
+TR 11:40 - 12:55.
 4 credits.

 Migration in the Américas: Engaged Research Methods and Practice – LSP 4312/6312 (also ILR 4312/6312).
 This innovative course will introduce students to basic concepts and developments related to migration in Central America, Mexico, and the United States via engaged learning and research.
 The course will be organized around core themes such as the challenges and ethics of working with vulnerable populations, workplaces and working conditions, oral histories/testimonios, and immigration policy and enforcement practices.
 Students will learn qualitative methodologies for field research, which they will apply in short projects.
 This can be taken as a stand-alone course, but it is also a prerequisite for an optional winter intersession practicum.
 Instructor(s): Debra Castillo and Maria Cook.
 TR 11:40 – 12:55.
 4 credits.
 Open to juniors, seniors, and graduate students.